jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 # Explain your SELENUIM test case design process
+We chose Shop Canada website for our test.
+And we tested main functionalities listed below:
+1. Signup: The website asks for Email, Password, confirm password, first name, last name, phone number, city, country and postal code.
+After entering these valuesby clicking on create account, sign up will be successful.
+We recorded all of these steps by Selenium under test case name ""SignUp".
+2. Login: The system asks f user or Email and password and can login to the website.
+3. Login-Invalidusername: User entering wrong Email for login and get the invalid Username or Password error.
+4. Login-InvalidPassword: User enters correct username but wrong password and system showed error.

+5.SearchBar: User clicks on the search box and searched for product "HAT".
+The system shows show 27 results for hats.
+6. User opens Appliance menu and should go to a page with appliance products and search bar.
+Once the recording is finished we then ran the test cases, and make sure there are no errors.
+Also, we added assertions and checkpoints between the commands to ensure that test runs correctly with the correct results.
 # Explain the use of assertions and checkpoints

+For login, the user have to enter the email and password then press Sign in.
+If if the username or password is wrong an error should show up.
+Otherwise, can successfully Sign-In.

+For the invalid username (email) or password we used one assertion: assert text.
+This checks if the proper error message has been displayed.

+For the Searchbar we used assertion to voew the correct number of products as the result of searching Hat.So we used assert text to see 27 results for hat.
+For the Menu, user should click on a category and go to a new page with ability to search products.
+We used assert element present to see if the search bar shows up.

 # How did you test each functionality with different test data